istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 Init containers execute before the sidecar proxy starts, which can result in traffic loss during their execution.
 Avoid this traffic loss with one or both of the following settings:

-* Set the user of init container to `1337` using `runAsUser`.
-This will make traffic from init container bypass Istio iptables capture.
+# Set the uid of the init container to `1337` using `runAsUser`.
+This will make traffic from the init container bypass Istio's `iptables` capture.
   Application container traffic will still be captured as usual.
-* Set the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to disable redirecting traffic to any CIDRs the init containers communicate with.
+# Set the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to disable redirecting traffic to any
+  CIDRs the init containers communicate with.
-* Set the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to disable redirecting traffic to the specific outbound ports the init containers use.
+# Set the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to disable redirecting traffic to the
+  specific outbound ports the init containers use.

 If [DNS proxying](/docs/ops/configuration/traffic-management/dns-proxy/) is enabled,